meehl/rusty-path-of-building/README.md

 # Rusty Path of Building

-Rusty Path of Building is a cross-platform runtime for [Path of Building](https://github.com/PathOfBuildingCommunity/PathOfBuilding) and [Path of Building 2](https://github.com/PathOfBuildingCommunity/PathOfBuilding-PoE2).
-Like the [official runtime](https://github.com/PathOfBuildingCommunity/PathOfBuilding-SimpleGraphic), it serves as a host environment for PoB by implementing the API used by the application's Lua logic, as well as rendering, window management, and input handling.
+Rusty Path of Building is a cross-platform runtime environment for [Path of Building](https://github.com/PathOfBuildingCommunity/PathOfBuilding) and [Path of Building 2](https://github.com/PathOfBuildingCommunity/PathOfBuilding-PoE2).
+Like [SimpleGraphic](https://github.com/PathOfBuildingCommunity/PathOfBuilding-SimpleGraphic), PoB's official runtime environment, it implements the API functions required by PoB's Lua code, handles window management and input, and renders the UI.

-This project was primarily created to allow Path of Building to run natively on Linux.
-It is written in Rust (in case you couldn't already tell from the unimaginative name) and should run on all platforms, though only Linux has been tested so far.
+The primary goal of this project is to provide native Linux support for Path of Building.
+It is written in Rust with cross-platform compatibility in mind and also runs on Windows, though testing there has been minimal.

 ## Usage